 Kid’s Camp is a terrific experience for campers who have completed 2nd – 6th grade.
-By first situating your camper with well researched & trained Counselors and Camp Staff, your camper will enjoy a wide variety of activities including zip lines and climbing walls, water activities, animals, crafts and many other fun things.
+Your camper will enjoy a wide variety of activities including zip lines, climbing walls, water activities, animal corral, and crafts, with the help of our fully vetted & trained Counselors and Camp Staff.
+All the activities are designed to challenge them physically, build relationships with others, and build a closer relationship with Jesus Christ.
 Their day begins with morning devotionals and ends with an evening service to provide your camper with an experience that will leave a lasting impression.
-All the activities are designed to challenge them physically, build relationships with others, and build a closer relationship with Jesus Christ.
-Evening services, sponsored by 29:eleven Kids Ministry of Victory Life Church, will be a time of learning and worship, providing an atmosphere that will allow campers the freedom to sing, dance, pray and hear God’s Word.
+Evening services, sponsored by 29

-Youth Camp, sponsored by Revolution Youth Ministry of Victory Life Church, is a dynamic summer camp for campers who have completed 7th – 12th grade.
-Dedicated to making passionate disciples of Jesus Christ, it’s a jam-packed week of fun, outdoor activities, dynamic services, workshops, and personal discipleship committed to the training of teenagers sold out to passionately pursuing Jesus Christ and His Kingdom.
+Momentum Conference is a youth camp sponsored by VL Youth.
+It is a dynamic summer camp for campers who have completed 7th – 12th grade and is dedicated to making passionate disciples of Jesus Christ.
+It’s a jam-packed week of fun, outdoor activities, dynamic services, workshops, and personal discipleship committed to the training of teenagers sold out to passionately pursue Jesus Christ and His Kingdom.
 We leave teenagers with more than the hype of a camp experience, but training that will set their lives on a course committed to the cause of Christ.

 Summer Camp FAQ’s and Important Info

 - Youth Conferences: June 9-12, 13-16

 - Camp Victory has limited enrollment and can only accept a certain number of campers per session.

 - Every application must be accompanied by the appropriate deposit.
 The deposit for Summer Camp is $35 per camper per session.